Sickness absence and sick pay during the Covid-19 pandemic - FAQs for employers

-What is the latest position for employees who are clinically extremely vulnerable?
+What is the position for employees who are clinically extremely vulnerable?

 What about older people, people with respiratory conditions or other underlying health conditions but who are not classified as clinically extremely vulnerable?

-The government’s latest advice on protecting people more at risk of coronavirus, issued on 31 October 2020, gives a list of clinically vulnerable people which includes those with various underlying health conditions.
+The NHS guidance on ‘Who’s at higher risk of coronavirus’ gives a list of clinically vulnerable people which includes those with various underlying health conditions and all those over 70.
 The government continues to advise all vulnerable people to take particular care to follow the rules closely and minimise contact with others outside their household.
-The guidance was amended on 31 October 2020 to say that the over-60s should now treat themselves as if they were clinically vulnerable and therefore at higher risk from Covid-19.
-The government has not provided any specific guidance for employers on this issue

-Unless they fall within the clinically extremely vulnerable group, however, employees who are clinically vulnerable are not entitled to SSP if they decide to shield at home (unless they fall within one of the eligible categories for self-isolating or sick employees outlined above).
+There is no entitlement to SSP for employees who are clinically vulnerable if they decide to shield at home (unless they fall within one of the eligible categories for self-isolating or sick employees outlined above).